• Skip to primary navigation

 4) Not slimy: The fillets should feel moist but not slimy.
 Excess slime is an indicator of spoilage.

-What can I use instead of semolina (rava) for coating?
+Can I use something other than semolina (rava) for coating?

 If semolina isn't available, you can use rice flour or cornstarch/ corn flour as an alternative.
 They'll make the fish fillets crispy.

-Can I bake or air-fry the king fish fillets instead of pan-frying?
+Can I bake or air-fry kingfish fillets instead of pan-frying?

 How do I know when the fish is cooked?